kerstin-w/Bike-World/README.md

 <img src="documentation/facebook/statista.png" width="800px" style="margin: 20px;">

-Therefore a facebbok business page has been created to share updates, promotions, and engage with users through comments and messages.
+Therefore a facebook business page has been created to share updates, promotions, and engage with users through comments and messages.
 On the Facebook business page a "Buy Now" (Jetzt Kaufen) button has been set up which leads users directly to the Shop and interesting posts have already been shared.

 ![Facebook Business Page](documentation/facebook/facebook-page.png)